-Supplementary Material
+SUPPLEMENTARY MATERIAL

+Manuel Canal-Riveroa,b,c*., Miguel Ruiz-Veguillaa,b,c,d*., Ortiz-García de la Foz, Ve., Alvaro López-Díaz b,c,f., Nathalia Garrido-Torres a,b,c., Rosa Ayesa-Arriola b,e., Javier Vazquez-Bourgon b,e., Jacqueline Mayoral van Son a,b., Paolo Brambilla g., Tilo Kircher h., Rafael Romero-Garcíab,c,d,i**&., Benedicto Crespo-Facorroa,b,c,d&.

+a Mental Health Service, Hospital Universitario Virgen del Rocío, Sevilla, Spain.

+b Centro Investigación Biomédica en Red Salud Mental, CIBERSAM, Madrid, Spain.

+c Instituto de Biomedicina de Sevilla (IBiS) HUVR/CSIC/Universidad de Sevilla

+d Department of Psychiatry, Universidad de Sevilla, Spain.

+e Department of Psychiatry.
+Marqués de Valdecilla University Hospital, IDIVAL, School of Medicine, University of Cantabria, Santander, Spain

+e Department of Psychiatry, University of Cambridge, UK

+f Mental Health Service, Hospital Universitario Virgen Macarena, Sevilla, Spain.

+g University of Milan, Milan, Italy.

+hDepartment of Psychiatry and Psychotherapy, University of Marburg, Marburg, Germany.

+i Department of Medical Physiology and Biophysics, University of Seville, Spain

+* These authors should be considered joint first author

+& These authors should be considered joint senior author

+**Corresponding author.

 Setting

 Data for the current study were obtained from a large cohort of patients representative of the general population of individuals suffering from an FEP in an epidemiological catchment area, which is the autonomous community of Cantabria, located in the Northern coast of Spain 1.
 FEP patients were treated in a longitudinal intervention program (Programa de Atención a Fases Iniciales de Psicosis, PAFIP) conducted at the University Hospital Marqués de Valdecilla 1–3.
 Referrals to the PAFIP came from the inpatient unit and emergency room, outreach mental health services and from other health-care workers throughout the region of Cantabria.
 After the initial contact by a qualified psychiatric nurse, all participants were initially screened for the presence of psychotic symptoms and all diagnoses were made by an experienced psychiatrist (BC-F) using the Structured Clinical Interview for DSM-IV Axis I Disorders 4 after 6 months of the baseline visit and confirmed the presence of schizophrenia and other primary psychotic disorders (F20–F29).
+There were no additional exclusion criteria for MRI except those specific to scanning logistics (e.g., claustrophobia, braces).
 PAFIP includes inpatient and outpatient care and provides multidisciplinary (psychiatric nursing, psychology, psychiatry and social work) and specific and personalized clinical attention from the first contact with PAFIP staff up to 3 years.
 It has a strong track record with FEP subjects that has included a longitudinal component with multiple assessments.
 Considering that the PAFIP constitutes the only alternative form of mental health care for FEP, we could defend that the included sample constitutes an epidemiological representation of the population of patients with FEP occurring in the entire region of Cantabria.
 Accordingly, the patients included in the PAFIP reached an age-corrected (16–60) incidence rate for SDD of 1.38 per 10 000, a figure that is equivalent to the one reported in most epidemiological studies 2.
 PAFIP-10 is a long-term follow-up study at 10 years (range between 8 and 12 years) of individuals with an FEP who were initially included in PAFIP from February 2001 to July 2008.
 All patients included in the referred period were invited for a reassessment, which comprised the 10-year follow-up study group.

 Intervention program